 In an effort to highlight the subtle shades of soft pink my coprosma ‘Pink Splendor’ fall foliage, I placed a hydrangea ‘Lady in Red’ in the distance.

 The salmon pink colors of the hydrangea’s fall foliage are the perfect color echo, don’t you think?

 In addition, I always leave the seed heads of the eupatorium ‘Chocolate’ (upper left) as long as possible.

 Not only do I love their creamy, rusty colors, but I think they add textural interest, as well.

 4. Glowing Hydrangea Bed

-Just outside of my front door is the most beautiful hydrangea that I bought many years ago.
+Just outside of my front door is the most beautiful hydrangea that I bought decades ago.
 While I don’t know what variety it is, I do know that I love the antique hues of the rosy red blooms.